jrasmusson/swiftui/Combine/GettingStarted/README.md

 <img src="images/operators.png" width="600" />

-Operators do that though operations like `map`.
+Operators do that though operations like `map`, which we can conveniently tack onto publishers with a closure.

 ```swift
 .map { (notification) -> String? in